tencentyun/intlcloud-documents/doc_new/400_SSL证书_SSL/intl_en/C35225_IIS 服务器安装证书_intl_en.md

 ## Scenario
-This document guides you through how to install an SSL certificate in IIS.
+This document describes how to install an SSL certificate in IIS.
 >
->- This document takes the domain name `www.domain.com` as an example.
+>- This document uses the domain name `www.domain.com` as an example.
 >- This document takes Windows 10 as an example.
 The detailed steps vary slightly by OS version.
 >
 ## Prerequisites